 There are a total of eleven chefs throughout the game.
 The Story Mode only lets you play as Hao, but the Free Battle lets you pick between all of the characters.
 Some of these include Anisu, who bears a resemblance to Jam Kuradoberi from Guilty Gear; Kumin, the cute girl with white hair; and the evil Ajikage (Flavor Shadow), who's dressed as a ninja.
 The game keeps a record of everything you've made, which is probably very interesting if you (A) have an intense interest in Asian food and (B) can fluently read Japanese.
 I can claim neither of these, but hey, it's there if you're into it.

 The animals aren't completely helpless, but their meager attacks are the least of your worries.
 While you're trying to beat up as many animals as possible, your opponent is doing the same thing.
-Furthermore, then can attack you to screw up your cooking techniques and steal the disabled animals for themselves.
+Furthermore, they can attack you to screw up your cooking techniques and steal the disabled animals for themselves.
 Although it's impossible to actually kill each other, if a character runs out of life, they surrender their dish to the other player.
 At least you can beat them up to get it back.

 While this may sound kind of fun, in practice, it's just a lot of running around and hitting stuff.
 The enemy AI bounces between being stupid and aggravating, as it will either attack you relentlessly, or wander off into a corner for awhile.
 There is a two player mode, which is a bit more fun, but both players must stay on the same screen, greatly reducing the range of movement.